 Not permitted on campus — Bandanas, Neck Gaiters, Knitted Masks, Exhalation Vent Masks

-Members of the Columbia community are not permitted to wear bandanas, neck gaiters, or knitted masks, or face coverings with exhalation vents or valves on campus property.
 Campus administrators reviewed a study evaluating the effectiveness of 14 different types of masks against COVID-19.
 The study found that wearing neck gaiters, commonly known as neck fleece, may be worse than wearing no mask at all because it breaks up bigger droplets of the virus into many little ones that may hang in the air longer.
 In the Duke University study, bandanas and knitted masks also performed poorly because particles escaped through the thin material and open weave pattern.
 Although the scientific evidence in this study is not conclusive, the college has made this decision out of an abundance of caution.
-According to the Centers for Disease Control and Prevention and the Mayo Clinic, face coverings with vents or exhalation are no good in communal settings because the valves allow unfiltered exhaled air to escape.
+According to the Centers for Disease Control and Prevention and the Mayo Clinic, face coverings with vents or exhalation valves are not good in communal settings because the valves allow unfiltered exhaled air to escape.